 This "active force" mode may be used for even faster measurements than are possible with the self-timed mode.
-If lowest possible power consumption is needed, the device should be switched off with $1.
-PS_ST = 1$ and $2.
-PS_ON = 0$ after every measurement.
+If the lowest possible power consumption is needed, the device should be switched off with 1. $PS_ST = 1$ and 2. $PS_ON = 0$ after every measurement.

-"LOW POWER CONSUMPTION" MODE
+LOW POWER CONSUMPTION MODE

-With register PS_LPEN set to 1, the proximity sensor operates in a special low power consumption mode offering significant lower power consumption.
+With register PS_LPEN set to 1, the proximity sensor operates in a special low power consumption mode offering significantly lower power consumption.

-This is a remarkable feature for any application requiring lower power consumption and did not want to always request one proximity measurement with proximity force mode: PS_AF and PS_TRIG.
+This is a remarkable feature for any application requiring lower power consumption, without the need to always request one proximity measurement with the proximity force mode: PS_AF and PS_TRIG.

-The proximity period within this mode is possible to set between 40 ms and 320 ms, means, 25 measurements down to just 3 measurements per second can be programmed where the "normal mode" with PS_Period allows only for settings between 10 ms and 80 ms.
+The proximity period within this mode can be set between 40 ms and 320 ms. This means 3 to 25 measurements per second can be programmed.
+"Normal mode" with PS_Period allows only for settings between 10 ms and 80 ms.